spiral/docs/broadcast/publish.md

 default broadcast implementation, can not be treated as persistent and durable, meaning you have to implement error handling and timeout strategy by yourself.

 > Try to use broadcast extension for informative messages rather than control commands.
-Make sure to properly handle
-> timeouts and 2PC failures in alternative approaches.
+Make sure to handle timeouts and 2PC failures in alternative approaches.

 ## Publish from PHP
 To publish message(s) into given topic use `Spiral/Broadcast/BroadcastInterface`.
 Each message must be wrapped using